-All applications for renewals of a licence must be accompanied by enough evidence to verify that non-commercial licence agreement conditions have been met.
+All applications for renewals of a radio broadcast licence must be accompanied by enough evidence to verify that non-commercial licence agreement conditions have been met.
 Broadcasters also need to provide the Chief Executive of the Ministry for Culture and Heritage with a compliance report showing that licence conditions are being adhered to.

 This is to include relevant financial and ownership information, and a full list of shareholders, directors, board members and/or trustees, as appropriate.
 Broadcasters need to submit the report at least three months before each anniversary of the granting of the licence.

-Unless the period is specifically extended by the Ministry, licensees must begin broadcasting services within one year of being allocated a frequency, and must maintain services or face having their licence revoked, without refund of any relevant fees.
+Unless the period is specifically extended by the Ministry, licensees must begin radio services within one year of being allocated a frequency, and must maintain services or face having their licence revoked, without refund of any relevant fees.

 All licensees must comply with the requirements of the Broadcasting Act and Broadcasting Standards Authority regarding station identification, codes of broadcasting practice and complaints procedures.

-All licences are subject to the provisions of the Radiocommunications Act 1989 and the Radiocommunications Regulations 2001.
+All radio broadcast licences are subject to the provisions of the Radiocommunications Act 1989 and the Radiocommunications Regulations 2001.
 Where a compliance issue can’t be referenced directly to the Act or Regulations, these terms and conditions will apply.
 In all cases, the decision of the Chief Executive of the Ministry of Business Innovation and Employment will be final.

 Licensees may not transfer, modify, lease or share the frequency, or otherwise surrender control of transmissions on the licence, without permission in writing from the Chief Executive of the Ministry for Culture and Heritage.